FTSA Revisions: Consumer Rights at Risk

 The Amendment aims to change this wording to “an automated system for the selection and dialing of telephone numbers, the playing of a recorded message when a connection is completed to a number called, or the transmission of a prerecorded voicemail.”
 This implies that a violation of the FTSA would only occur where the automated system is used to both select and dial telephone numbers, thus potentially narrowing consumer protections against intrusive calls.

-Supreme Court Ruling’s Effect on FTSA
+Supreme Court Ruling’s Effect on Consumers with FTSA

 The original 2021 amendments to the FTSA were enacted following the U.S. Supreme Court’s decision in Facebook, Inc. v.
 Duguid, which narrowed the scope of protections under the federal Telephone Consumer Protection Act (TCPA).
 The TCPA created a civil cause of action where a caller made certain telephone communications “using” an “automatic telephone dialing system” (ATDS) without specified consent of the called party.
 The U.S. Supreme Court ruled that to qualify as an ATDS, the device must “have the capacity either to store a telephone number using a random or sequential generator or to produce a telephone number using a random or sequential number generator.”

 The FTSA’s original, broader language had ignited a surge of class action litigation in Florida, as many written consumer agreements did not explicitly allow the use of such technology.
-The proposed Amendment, while attempting to curtail this litigation, could potentially expose consumers to more unwanted calls by narrowing the definition of an ATDS.
+The proposed Amendment, while attempting to curtail this litigation, could potentially expose consumer risk to more unwanted calls by narrowing the definition of an ATDS.

 Finally, it is important to note that the Amendment is still awaiting Governor DeSantis’s approval, and the exact timeline for its implementation remains uncertain.
 While the changes aim to reduce litigation, they also raise substantial concerns about potential erosion of consumer rights and protections in the realm of telecommunication.